All Products

 source.scan.timeout-seconds

-The timeout period of the scan operation.
+The timeout for scan operations.

 enable_filter_push_down